Table of Contents

-When it comes to backup in VMware, a snapshot is the tool you’d prefer.
+Regarding backup in VMware, a snapshot is a tool you’d prefer.
 Bad times can come anytime, but you’ll be in big trouble if you aren’t ready for them.
-What’s a better idea than performing a backup before something happens wrong.
+What’s a better idea than performing a backup before something happens wrong?
 That’s where snapshot comes in handy.
-In simple terms, a snapshot is a useful VMware tool that creates a copy of the virtual machine files to backup and protect everything.
+Simply put, a snapshot is a useful VMware tool that creates a copy of the virtual machine files to back up and protect everything.

-Perhaps, if you would like to create a snapshot, the trick is simple.
+Perhaps the trick is simple if you would like to create a snapshot.

 In VMware, go to VM > Snapshot > Take Snapshot.

-Want to create bootable installer, here’s how to do it in a quick way.
+Want to create a bootable installer, here’s how to do it quickly.